narayandaz/DigitalMarketing/README.md

 # DigitalMarketing
-DigitalMarketing is a Website or HTML Template which is develop by HTML CSS JavaScript
+DigitalMarketing is a Website or HTML Template which is develop by HTML CSS JavaScript.
+It is a Responsive web design It will automatically adjust for different screen sizes and viewports.
+Using Bootstrap and Google Fonts.
+I created some animations with CSS and JavaScript

 #
 ## Images: